Print-JK/Eveluatieon/README.md

 # Eveluatieon
-Firefox extension for website security auditing, analyzing headers, cookies, HTTPS configuration, and phishing indicators with human-readable security insights...in progress...
+A Firefox extension that evaluates the security posture of webpages using client-side analysis, simplifies and presents the results

+in progress...

 ---